dmd-program/dmd-400-sp17/product-or-service.md

 * Speculative or discursive design projects
 * Comprehensive user experience \(UX\) research
 * Digital fabrication products or prototypes \(furniture, wearables, clothes, structures, etc.\)

+**Note about design projects requiring fabrication equipment:** If you are interested in using PSU Main Campus fabrication equipment including laser cutters, 3D printers, CNC Routers, water-jet cutters, etc., you must coordinate a time to visit, complete requisite safety training in advance, and schedule time on required machines.
+Contact your professor for more information.
+It is often less expensive to pay for the object to be fabricated using an online service or local company rather than pay for travel and lodging.

 ### Production requirements